terrierscript/react-box-sizing/README.md

 )
 ```

-This component inject this style.
+This component inject this style

 ```css
 // This is DUMMY CSS